coder/labeler/README.md

 ## Configuration

-The labeler is configured by your label descriptions.
-For example, prevent the labeler from adding a `roadmap` label by adding "Only humans may set this label" to the your `roadmap` label description.
+The labeler is generally configured by your label descriptions.
 In this way, the labeler interprets your label system in the same way a human would.

+For the time being, the magic string `Only humans may set this` will forcefully prevent the labeler from adding a label, although a synonym may work as well.

 ## Architecture